About Us

 CarverLink directly provides services to public entities and several community support organizations within Carver County, including the County, cities, public schools, a college, townships, housing and transit authorities, hospitals, and primary medical clinics.
 CarverLink provides these entities with dark fiber and lit fiber services in the form of internet bandwidth.

 In the private sector, CarverLink does not directly offer or provide fiber connectivity to businesses or residents but instead provides the opportunity for the initial service provider in our network, Metronet (formerly Jaguar Communications), to provide services to businesses and residents of Carver County.
 CarverLink also oversees the availability of dark fiber within our fiber network, which is available to qualified service providers or other entities using dark fiber for new opportunities (open access/open interconnect fiber).
-And through our open-access fiber, services are also available from Arvig, utilizing the CarverLink network.
+And through our open-access fiber, services are also available from Broadband-MN and Arvig, utilizing the CarverLink network.

 On June 28, 2022, the Carver County Board of Commissioners approved the largest expansion in the history of the CarverLink Network with their approval of the CarverLink Connect Up Carver Initiative.